|

 How do you convert megawatt to megawatt?

-To convert megawatt to megawatt, multiply the number of megawatt by 1, since one megawatt equals 1 megawatt.
+To convert megawatt to megawatt, multiply the number of megawatt by 1 as one megawatt equals 1 megawatt.

 How many megawatt are in one megawatt?